 Older Adult Falls

-As our population ages, the prevalence of falls among older adults is increasing.
-According to the Centers for Disease Control and Prevention (CDC), more than one in four older adults report a fall each year.
-In 2021, 38,742 older adults aged 65 and older died from preventable falls, and nearly 2.9 million were treated in emergency departments.
-Over the past 10 years, older adult fall deaths have increased 60%, while emergency department visits have increased 20%.
-At the same time, the number of fall deaths among individuals younger than 65 increased 23%, but emergency department visits have decreased 37%.
+As our population ages, falls among older adults are becoming more common.
+According to the Centers for Disease Control and Prevention (CDC), more than one in four older adults reports experiencing a fall each year.
+In 2024, 43,020 individuals aged 65 and older died as a result of preventable falls, and in 2023, over 3.85 million were treated in emergency departments due to fall-related injuries.

 Source: National Safety Council tabulations of National Center for Health Statistics data.